SEO strategy

 Fix snapshot: structured keyword and content planning connected to buyer intent.

-Indianapolis content plan for Why business owners need search engine optimization (SEO)
+Indianapolis content plan for SEO for business owners

 Strong local content starts with a clear positioning statement and answers to buyer objections.
 Why business owners need search engine optimization (SEO) should combine helpful education with proof from Indiana clients.